MapsPeople/docs/src/content/map/live-data/live-data-intro.md

 }
 ```

 Live Updates are of course dependent on network connectivity, so the Live Data Manager will try to recover from common errors like network dropout.
-On the contrary, the Live Data Manager will not try to recover from subscription errors alone as this could be caused by a non-existing topic for a given Dataset, thus it does not make sense retrying the failing subscription.
+However, the Live Data Manager will not try to recover from subscription errors alone as this could be caused by a non-existing topic for a given Dataset, thus it does not make sense retrying the failing subscription.

 To learn more, visit the [Live Data tutorial for iOS]({{ site.url }}/content/map/live-data/live-data-intro-ios/) and the [reference guide](https://app.mapsindoors.com/mapsindoors/reference/ios/v3/interface_m_p_live_data_manager.html).